Wife of driver in New York highway chase with bikers speaks out

-NEW YORK (Reuters) - A New York SUV driver was trying to protect his family when he ran over and severely injured a motorcyclist on Sunday, sparking a high-speed highway chase that ended with a gang of bikers pulling the man from his car and beating him, the driver’s wife said on Thursday.
+NEW YORK, Oct 3 (Reuters) - A New York SUV driver was trying to protect his family when he ran over and severely injured a motorcyclist on Sunday, sparking a high-speed highway chase that ended with a gang of bikers pulling the man from his car and beating him, the driver’s wife said on Thursday.

 In an incident that was captured on YouTube and went viral this week, a gang of dozens of motorcyclists chased Alexian Lien’s Range Rover along a Manhattan highway following a confrontation between the driver and a group of motorcycle riders.